Discover all the tax services we offer

 Are you required to file IRS Form 5472?
 For many expat business owners, the answer is yes.
 In this guide, we’re looking at the instructions for Form 5472—and everything else you may need to know about this complex issue.

-Form 5472 is an IRS tax form that certain foreign-owned businesses, including foreign corporations and partnerships, must file.
+Form 5472 is an IRS tax form that certain foreign-owned businesses, including foreign corporations, must file.
 These entities are required to file Form 5472 annually and provide information about their ownership structures and transactions, including changes made to the ownership of the business.

 The IRS requires each of the following types of businesses to file Form 5472: